Bellingcat: Russo-Ukrainian War

+During the full-scale Russian invasion of Ukraine that was started in February 2022, Bellingcat wrote about several findings of cluster munitions in Ukraine.
+The organisation also collects evidence of war crimes against civilians in Ukraine.
+In particular, it includes information about the airstrike of the Drama Theater and maternity hospital in Mariupol.
+Bellingcat's website maintains a page that contains information on incidents that have the potential to cause harm to civilians in Ukraine.

+On 26 December 2022, it became known that Bellingcat's lead Russia investigator Christo Grozev was placed on Russia's most wanted list.

 Syrian Civil War

 Beginning in March 2011 after political protests turned violent, the Syrian Civil War has been an ongoing conflict between the Syrian Arab Republic, Syrian Opposition, Islamic State of Iraq and the Levant, and other combatants.
-Bellingcat reports primarily analyse the factions at war, and what weapons and armour they utilise, as well as news that would normally go unreported by the mainstream media.
+Bellingcat reports primarily analyse the factions at war, their weapons and armour, and news that would normally go unreported by the mainstream media.
 Bellingcat utilises a network of contributors who specialise in open source and social media investigation, and creates guides and case studies so others may learn to do the same.

 In April 2014, Bellingcat published evidence of chemical weapons being used on Syrian civilians, including children.
-Collecting and analysing video footage from local sources which apparently showed parts of chlorine cylinders, Higgins said that while the contents of the cylinders could not be verified "the injuries depicted in the videos all appear to be consistent with chemical exposure".
+Collecting video footage from local sources which apparently showed parts of chlorine cylinders, Higgins said that while the contents of the cylinders could not be verified "the injuries depicted in the videos all appear to be consistent with chemical exposure".

 In June 2016, Bellingcat published an article showing that cluster munitions were being used against the New Syrian Army.
-Bellingcat provided photographic evidence from first-hand sources that the munitions used were identical to those used by the Russian military.
+Bellingcat provided photographic evidence from first-hand sources that the munitions were identical to those used by the Russian military.

 In February 2017, Bellingcat published an article detailing how rudimentary drones were being used by ISIL to drop explosives onto opposition targets.
-Analysing footage from Twitter and other social media platforms, it was discovered that the drones were dropping modified 40 mm grenades.
+Using footage from Twitter and other social media platforms, it was found that the drones were dropping modified 40 mm grenades.

 In September 2016, Bellingcat released a fact-checking article in response to Russia denying the bombing of hospitals in Syria.
-The article analysed footage from YouTube and images from Facebook, cross-referencing them with areas that were confirmed to be attacked by Russian forces.
+The article analysed footage from YouTube and images from Facebook, cross-referencing them with areas confirmed to have been attacked by Russian forces.
 The article reported that the hospital in question was within the area under Russian attack, although Russia denies these claims.

-In March 2017, Bellingcat published an investigative report on the bombing of a mosque in Aleppo that killed over 50 civilians.
+In March 2017, Bellingcat published an investigative report on the bombing of a mosque in Aleppo that killed up to 49 civilians.
 The article included photographs of the remnants of the bomb used, and showed that the piece was identical to that of similar bombs used by the US military.

 In 2019 and 2020, Bellingcat published reports on the OPCW findings on the Douma chemical attack, which took place in spring 2018.